 Functionality cookies.
-These are used to recognize you when you return to the Site and to embed functionality from third party services.
-This enables us to personalize our content for you, greet you by name, remember your preferences (for example, your choice of language or region) and to integrate useful services provided by third party providers into the Site (e.g. maps).
+These are used to recognize you when you return to the Site and to embed functionality from third-party services.
+This enables us to personalize our content for you, greet you by name, remember your preferences (for example, your choice of language or region), and integrate useful services provided by third-party providers into the Site (e.g. maps).

 3. How to control and delete cookies

 When you accessed the Site, you were presented with a message about cookies and your options regarding cookies.
 We had to use a cookie to present you with that notice (you can see details of this cookie under Cookie Banner).
 After you consent to our use of some or all cookies, your continued use of the Site will allow more cookies and other tracking technologies to be placed on your computer (as further described in this Cookie Notice) in order to improve the Site and your browsing experience and to tailor the adverts and content you see.

 4. Cookies used by us on the Site

 We use the data generated from these cookies to link devices that you use and to customize your online experience with more relevant communications.
 They may be set by us or by third-party providers whose services we have added to our pages.
 If you do not allow these cookies, you will experience a less customized experience.

 Below is a list of the cookies used by us on the Site together with details about what each is used for (this includes 3rd party cookies):